microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 Perhaps when you author a enqueue() operation you also supply nominal expectations (for example, that no item sticks in the queue more than 200 ms).

-Should the completion take longer than 200 milliseconds this would indicate a warning, that perhaps not fatal, might indicate the need for a programmer to inspect and figure out why.
+Should the completion take longer than 200 milliseconds, this would indicate a warning that, perhaps not fatal, might indicate the need for a programmer to inspect and figure out why.

 The Processor portion of Dynamic Telemetry permit a developer to craft little